 After the backfilling, I make a “well” so that any water the tree gets will not run off.
-In the past I have obviously watered fruit trees too much.
-The nursery fellow told me to water it when I first plant it.
+The nursery guy told me to water it when I first plant it.
 Then water it once a week if the weather is very hot.
 If there is some rain, water the tree once every two weeks.

 Letting the tree roots dry out between watering will encourage it to send out feeder roots.
 It will become settled in faster and grow better.